datagistips/MapFailbruaryChallenge/README.md

 ### Step 2 (October)
 Make a poll to select the worst ideas

+### 0ctober
+Mental preparation for #30DayMapChallenge

+### November
+#30DayMapChallenge

+### December
+Christmas time, lots of chocolates, ThanksGiving

+### January
+All the energy is concentrated on digestion, none for the neurons.
+Perfect moment to mentally prepare a stupid challenge.

 ### Step 3 (February)
 Launch the challenge on twitter with #30DayMapFailChallenge hashtag